microsoft/TypeScript/doc/spec.md

 Interfaces provide the ability to name and parameterize object types and to compose existing named object types into new ones.

-Interfaces have no run-time representation—they are purely a compile-time construct.
+Interfaces have no run-time representationâ€”they are purely a compile-time construct.
 Interfaces are particularly useful for documenting and validating the required shape of properties, objects passed as parameters, and objects returned from functions.

 Because TypeScript has a structural type system, an interface type with a particular set of members is considered identical to, and can be substituted for, another interface type or object type literal with an identical set of members (see section [3.8.2](#3.8.2)).